taido028/Project-1.0/README.md

 13. 16.6: Made changes to access level button for both group and user.
 (Using user/group update)

 14. 19.6: Replaced fetch function with authorizedFetch and optimized css.

+15. 23.6: Adding navigation tab and search box by letters.